Western Canadian wheat bids rise with U.S. futures | The Western Producer

-Wheat bids in Western Canada were up for the week ended Dec.
-7, as strength in the Unites States futures provided support.
+Wheat bids in Western Canada were mostly up for the week ended Dec.
+14, as strength in the Unites States futures and a weaker Canadian dollar.

-Average Canadian Western Red Spring (13.5 percent CWRS) wheat prices were up C$5 to C$7, according to price quotes from a cross-section of delivery points compiled by PDQ (Price and Data Quotes).
-Average prices ranged from about C$255 per tonne in southeastern Saskatchewan, to as high as C$277 in southern Alberta.
+Average Canadian Western Red Spring (13.5 percent CWRS) wheat prices were mostly up C$2 to C$7, except for eastern Manitoba which was down by a dollar, according to price quotes from a cross-section of delivery points compiled by PDQ (Price and Data Quotes).
+Average prices ranged from about C$260 per tonne in western Manitoba, to as high as C$284 in southern Alberta.

 Quoted basis levels varied from location to location and